Everything To Know About Good Friday

 What is Good Friday?

-Good Friday is called ‘good’ because of several reasons.
+Have you ever wondered why it is called Good Friday even though it is a day of sorrow.
+Well, you are not the only one.
+Good Friday is called ‘good’ because of several reasons?
 Jesus couldn’t have been resurrected without dying on the cross.
 The resurrection marks the victory over death and sin and the celebration of Easter.
 Moreover, it is believed that Jesus died for the sins of mankind.
 Hence, by dying on the cross he has attained salvation for mankind.
 As per the Baltimore Catechism, the standard US Catholic school text from 1885 to the 1960s ‘’ Christ showed his great love from a man and purchased for him every blessing’’.

 The Story of Good Friday